SirrorsMoore1975/SirrorsMoore1975/README.md

 <hr>

-I recommended Goggle Pixel with [GrapheneOS](https://grapheneos.org/#about) installed for a more privacy, more security, more freedom experience<br>
+- Want a phone OS that concern privacy and security?
+Try out Goggle Pixel with [GrapheneOS](https://grapheneos.org/#about) for the experience<br>
-I preferred [Ubuntu](https://ubuntu.com/) and [Linux Mint](https://linuxmint.com/) as I concern privacy, freedom on software, free expression and security.
+- Want to get back the control to your computer?
+Try out [Ubuntu](https://ubuntu.com/) and [Linux Mint](https://linuxmint.com/) .
 They are my number 1 daily computing system I go to at work and at home<br>
+- Use [LibreOffice](https://www.libreoffice.org/discover/libreoffice/) for free, security and private Documentation alternatives<br>
 <p>

 [^1]: Read case online [Sirros v.
 Moore (CA) 1974](https://swarb.co.uk/sirros-v-moore-ca-1974/)<br>